Skip to Main Content

 Who is required to use the Screening Tools?

-Alternatively, if a third party (including but not limited to a health care provider) simply connects the individual to the MCP/MHP as a resource (e.g., gives them the MCP/MHP phone number for more information about what services may be available to them) without having conducted a screening or brief assessment to determine the appropriate delivery system for referral, the Screening Tools must be used.
+Alternatively, if a third party (including but not limited to a health care provider) simply connects the individual to the MCP/BHP as a resource (e.g., gives them the MCP/BHP phone number for more information about what services may be available to them) without having conducted a screening or brief assessment to determine the appropriate delivery system for referral, the Screening Tools must be used.

-(Added July 2023) Are MCPs/MHPs required to use the Screening and Transition of Care Tools with uninsured and/or privately insured individuals?
+Are Managed Care Plans (MCPs)/Behavioral Health Plans (BHPs) required to use the Screening and Transition of Care Tools with uninsured and/or privately insured individuals?

 No. DHCS does not require use of the Screening and Transition of Care Tools with individuals who are not enrolled in Medi-Cal.